-Do YOU know when in her cycle a woman's most likely to get pregnant?
+Do YOU know when in their cycle a person is most likely to get pregnant?
 If so, please tell a friend.

 The good news?
-Young folks who have used fertility awareness or withdrawal (a.k.a. pulling out) for birth control have a better idea of when in a woman’s cycle she’s most fertile compared to folks who have never used those methods.
+Young folks who have used fertility awareness or withdrawal (a.k.a. pulling out) for birth control have a better idea of when in a person’s cycle they’re most fertile compared to folks who have never used those methods.
 The bad news?
 That’s not sayin’ much.

 The correct answer for most* women is d), halfway between two periods.
 Unfortunately, only one-third of the folks surveyed knew that.
 Yep—that means two-thirds didn’t.